-Late Examination Fee A \$5.00 fee is assessed for students taking examinations after the appointed time for the examination.
+- Late or Early Examination Fee A \$5.00 fee is assessed for students taking examinations after the appointed time for the examination.
 Arrangements must have been made with the instructor of the class.
 No late examination will be administered without the presentation of a paid receipt from the Business Office to the instructor.
-This fee is not refundable.

-Graduation Fee - Graduating students are assessed a fee of \$10.00 to cover the cost of a diploma and other related costs.
+This fee is not refundable. - Graduation Fee Graduating students are assessed a fee of \$10.00 to cover the cost of a diploma and other related costs.
 This fee must be paid at the beginning of the quarter in which a student is scheduled to graduate.
 This fee is not applicable to certificate graduates.
-This is a one time fee and is not refundable.

-Returned Check Fee - A fee of \$5.00 is assessed for each check returned to the College by the bank.
+This is a one time fee and is not refundable. - Returned Check Fee A fee of \$5.00 is assessed for each check returned to the College by the bank.
 A student may contest this fee successfully be presenting a letter from the bank in which it is clearly indicated that the check was returned through error by the bank.
+The College reserves the right to refuse to accept a check for any purpose from persons who have developed a record of presenting checks that have subsequently been returned by their bank.